Sunshine, real tomatoes, water fights, lazy days …there are so many wonderful things about this time of year!

 Create An Exciting Summer Bucket List

-We started this about three years ago, and it has changed the way we do summer!
+We started this four years ago, and it has changed the way we do summer!

 While there are lots of pretty lists out there, I prefer to write ours on a huge sheet of paper and tape it to the wall.
 It’s not as cute, I know.
 BUT we get to see it all the time, and the kids love crossing things off themselves.